ISISComputingGroup/ibex_developers_manual/Settings-and-Configurations.md

 - mclen: configures McLennan motors [McLennan]McLennan-motors) and extensions
 - sm300_01: configures the [SM300_01](SM300) motor extensions
 - motionSetPoints: setpoint look up files
+- refl (for reflectometers only): contains a file `config.py`, which tells instruments using the [Reflectometry IOC](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-IOC) what their beamline looks like (follow the link for details)

 Common extensions:
  - [motion setpoints](Motor-SetPoints) (works for galil, McLennan and sm300)